-Because biochemical pathways are fundamental to normal body and brain function, changes in those pathways can disrupt not only the pathway itself, but also the processes and functions that rely on the pathway's products and byproducts.
+Because biochemical pathways are fundamental to normal body and brain function, changes in those pathways can disrupt the processes and functions that rely on the pathway's products and byproducts.
 The IDD Branch funds research on biochemical processes and metabolism as these topics relate to brain functioning, brain injury, and long-term consequences to the brain.
 A few of the Branch's efforts are described below.